msoham123/msoham123/Github.md

 msoham123> git add essay.text

-msoham123> git commit -m"Added title"
+msoham123> git commit -m"Added conclusion"

+[main 3af59ea] Added conclusion
+ 1 file changed, 73 insertions(+), 19 deletions(-)
 ```

-And that's it!
-Now, the changes we made to essay.text are ready to be committed!
+Notice how committing reminds you what changes have been made to repo.
+Our changes to __MyFolder__, specifically __essay.text__, are now properly updated in the git repository.
+Now that we have this down, this is where the fun begins :)